lumenmalu/Elite_Robots_CS_SDK/doc/API/en/RTSI.en.md

 void connect(const std::string& ip, int port = 30004)
 ```
 - ***Function***
-Connects to the robot's RTSI port.
+Connects to the RTSI port of the robot.
 - ***Parameters***
     - ip: The IP address of the robot.
     - port: The RTSI port.